markwylde/code-style/pages/03-context-pattern.md

 });
 ```

 No dependency injection framework.
 No magic decorators.
-Just a plain object.
+Just a plain, typed object.

 ### 2. **Dependencies Are Explicit**